codendonut/mpiada/README.md

 ## TODO

-* Add data types and their handles
+* Add more data types and their handles
 * Finish send and recv
 * Scatter and gather